harikt/conduit-skelton/README.md

 });

 $dispatcher->setObject('blog', $di->lazyNew('Controller\Blog'));
+/*
+// or without a DI container as
 $dispatcher->setObject('blog', function () {
     return new Controller\Blog();
 });
+*/
 ```

 You can make use of closure or [dependency injection container](https://github.com/auraphp/Aura.Di).